-After the powerful poem, the music band UNACHI followed to soften the evening.
-For the closing, “La Cuchareta”, a typical Panamanian dance was danced, allusive to the courtship of birds.
+After the powerful poem, the music band UNACHI followed to wind down for the evening.
+For the closinga typical Panamanian dance called “La Cuchareta” was performed, an allusion to bird courtship.

 At the end of the festival, all the participants showed enthusiasm with the activities they were involved in.
 They also expressed their interest in participating in future events about bird conservation and environmental awareness.
 Our hope is that this event becomes institutionalized and inspires new generations to care about their local birds and biodiversity.
 We would also like to effectively inform the community about sustainable actions they can take to benefit birds and their environment.
 We must protect the ecosystem we share with the birds, with the whole country of Panama, and with the world.

 If you would like to read the full report about the festival and learn more about all the groups and people who were involved in creating this event, you can download it by clicking here.
 A special thanks to the Alcaldía del Municipio de David.

 To find out about other activities happening in Panama, and to join this effort, follow Detectives de Aves-Panama on Facebook!